KDCinfo/character-counts/README.md

 ## background

 Character Counts was the result of my final project for Harvard's CS50 course.
-The 'Final Project' Presentation can be [found on YouTube](https://youtu.be/HcT2xQwNCX4) at: [https://youtu.be/HcT2xQwNCX4](https://youtu.be/HcT2xQwNCX4)
+My 'Final Project' Presentation can (embarssingly enough) be [found on YouTube](https://youtu.be/HcT2xQwNCX4) at: [https://youtu.be/HcT2xQwNCX4](https://youtu.be/HcT2xQwNCX4)

 ## history